E+I Leadership Team

 Zachary Holman is an assistant professor in the School of Electrical, Computer, and Energy Engineering at Arizona State University.
 Dr. Holman’s research group at ASU focuses on new materials, processes, and device designs for high-efficiency silicon solar cells and silicon-based tandem solar cells.
 He has been named a Moore Inventor Fellow, Trustees of ASU Professor, Fulton Entrepreneurial Professor, and Joseph C. Palais Distinguished Faculty Scholar, and he is the co-founder of an advanced materials start-up company, Swift Coat.

-Program Director, Master of Science in Innovation and Venture Development Program at the Ira A. Fulton Schools of Engineering
+Graduate Program Director, Technological Entrepreneurship and Management Program at the Ira A. Fulton Schools of Engineering

 Engineering & Entrepreneurship Librarian

 Eric Prosser is the Engineering & Entrepreneurship Librarian with the ASU Library.
 Eric is the liaison to the Ira A. Fulton Schools of Engineering and provides research services for faculty, graduate students, and undergraduate students along with instruction in critical analysis and information literacy, including the legal and ethical use of information.
 Eric has an engineering and legal background and has advised small businesses on formation, strategy, and intellectual property.
 Eric is available to assist with any needs to support entrepreneurship and innovation at ASU.

 Director, Faculty Entrepreneurship at the School of Computing and Augmented Intelligence within the Ira A. Fulton Schools of Engineering